 You may make additional payments by:

 Once an additional payment has been made to your Loan you cannot reborrow that amount.
-We recommend that you talk to your Good Loans Advisor or Financial Wellbeing Coach before you make any additional payment.
+We recommend that you talk to your Good Loans Coach or Financial Wellbeing Advocate before you make any additional payment.

 Bank transaction fees might apply to some of these payment options.
 You should check your bank’s terms and conditions.